top of page

 Engaged couple standing closely against a solid red backdrop, wearing neutral outfits to show how simple colors keep photos focused on connection.

-Color affects how your photos feel.
+They change how your photos feel.

 The wrong colors can:

-• Distract from faces
+• distract from your faces

-• Make photos feel dated
+• make images feel dated fast

-• Pull attention away from emotion
+• steal attention from emotion

 The right colors:

-• Keep the focus on you
+• keep the focus on your connection

-• Photograph evenly in different lighting
+• photograph clean in different lighting

-• Feel timeless years from now
+• feel timeless years from now

 Best Neutral Colors for Engagement Photos